4 Main Customer Relationship Groups & Ways to Manage Them

 Author

-Not all customers are created equal.
-There are strangers, barnacles, butterflies, and true friends – making it essential to understand the value of each customer and adapt your marketing strategy accordingly.
-Different relationship groups require different approaches, not only due to their varying interests, purchasing behaviors, and customer experiences but also because their potential profitability differs for your business.
+Not all customers bring the same value.
+They can be categorized as strangers, barnacles, butterflies, and true friends – making it crucial to recognize each customer’s worth and tailor your marketing efforts accordingly.
+Each relationship group demands a different approach, not only because of their unique preferences, buying habits, and experiences, but also due to their varying potential profitability for your business.

-While many sources emphasize customer groups such as impulse buyers, bargain seekers, and discount customers, this article simplifies the classification into more manageable relationship groups.
-We will explore four types of customers, how to manage customer relationships with each, and strategies to avoid when dealing with them.
+While many sources highlight customer types like impulse buyers, deal hunters, and discount shoppers, this article streamlines the classification into simpler relationship groups.
+We will examine four kinds of customers, ways to manage relationships with each, and strategies to avoid when engaging them.

 What are the 4 Types of Customer?